nyu-oop-sp18/class07/README.md

 }
 ```

-Now the client is free to either
+Upon calling `parse` the client is free to either

 1. throw the exception as a side-effect when calling `get` on the
 result of a failed `parse`, or

-1. continue working with the `Try[A]` in a side-effect free fashion
+1. delay handling of the exception and continue working with the
-using `for` expressions as in our discussion above.
+`Try[A]` in a side-effect free fashion using `for` expressions as in
+our discussion above.

 The following equation specifies our first algebraic law that we want
 to hold for the combinator `char` and all `Char` values `c`: